ssenhouse/challenge-05-042023/README.md

 ![Member's portfolio of stocks and bonds](/Starter_Code/Images/members_portfolio.png)

 Part 2 Results: The code uses a monte carlo simulation to project the portfolio returns for 30yrs and 10 yrs.
-At the end of the simulation the program shows that the member will have sufficient funds within 10yrs to retire.
-The report also shows the confidence interval for each simulation and projects that potential portfolio returns.
+At the end of the simulation the program shows that the member will not have sufficient funds within 10yrs to retire.
+The report also shows the confidence 95% confidence intervals for the portfolio returns for both simulations.

 Figure I shows the 30yr returns simulation